kundajelab/genomedisco/README.md

 - `--re_fragments` Add this flag if the bins are not uniform bins in the genome (e.g. if they are restriction-fragment-based).By default, the code assumes the bins are of uniform length.

 - `--methods` Which method to use for measuring concordance or QC.
-Comma-delimited list.
-Possible methods: "GenomeDISCO", "HiCRep", "HiC-Spector", "QuASAR-Rep", "QuASAR-QC".
-By default all methods are run
+Set this to "GenomeDISCO".
+For other methods, refer to the repository "http://github.com/kundajelab/3DChromatin_ReplicateQC"

 - `--parameters_file` File with parameters for reproducibility and QC analysis.
 For details see ["Parameters file"](#parameters-file)